iabhinav15/vidyalai-task/README.md

 - **React-PDF**: React-PDF is used to display PDF files and interact with them.
 - **PDF-lib**: PDF-lib is utilized to manipulate PDF files, such as splitting and merging pages.
 - **react-beautiful-dnd**: react-beautiful-dnd is used to implement the drag and drop feature of PDF pages.
+- **JSON Web Token(JWT)**: Used for authentication.
+- **bcryptjs**: Used for hashing the password to store in database.

+## Application Structure
+The application follows a MVC architecture.

+- Models: Define the data structure for MongoDB, represent the schema for user information and files.

+- Controllers: Responsible for manage user authentication and file related operations.

+- View: The view is the user interface, which is responsible for displaying the data and receiving the user's input.

 ## Prerequisites